 Lew is an experienced trustee and senior manager, a qualified Chartered Accountant with a strong track record in governance, human resources and financial management.
 His career has focused on charities and not-for-profit organisations, and has included Finance Director/Chief Operating Officer roles at the Arts Council, the Sports Council, Arts & Business, the Leadership Foundation for Higher Education, and ACEVO.
 He is now retired from employment, with a portfolio of non-executive trustee/governance roles in the arts and Higher Education.

-Executive Director, Ninety One place (previously Investec Management).
-Chair ESG Leadership Forum, UK.
+Executive Director, Ninety One plc (previously Investec Asset Management)

 Prior to joining the firm, she spent 12 years at HSBC within its investment banking.
-As Co-head of Sustainable Finance within Global Banking and Markets, she was responsible for green and sustainable product innovation across financing and investment.
-She was also Global Head of RMB Business, where she led the overall China and RMB internationalization strategy, revenue growth, production innovation and wider strategic client execution.
+As co-Head of Sustainable Finance within Global Banking and Markets, she was responsible for green and sustainable product innovation across financing and investment.
+She was also Global Head of RMB Business, where she led the overall China and RMB internationalization strategy, revenue growth, product innovation and wider strategic client execution.

-Ms Huo was recognised by Financial News as one of the 100 most Influential Women in Finance for three consecutive years and has also won the Chinese Business Leaders Award for Excellence in Banking.
-She studied in mainland China and the UK and holds a Master of Science degree with Distinction from The Business School (formerly Cass) in London.
+Ms. Huo was recognized by Financial News as one of the 100 most Influential Women in Finance for three consecutive years and has also won the Chinese Business Leaders Award for Excellence in Banking.
+Ms. Huo has been awarded as a Freeman of City of London in recognition of her contribution in Finance and cross border business collaboration.

 Barbican resident and Chair of Art in Perpetuity Trust Gillian has supported the Guildhall School of Music and Drama for many years and, through the Guildhall School Trust, contributes annually to a scholarship for a postgraduate voice.
 She used to sing seriously as an amateur and believes that those embarking on such a competitive career deserve encouragement and support.